enkidevs/curriculum/linux/networking-and-security/ssh-remote/proxifying-ssh-connections.md

 ## Revision

-If you are using a middle server to connect to a third, what username will appear on the third server’s connections list?
+If you are using a middle server to connect to a third, what username will appear on the third server's connections list?

 ???

-- the middle server’s username
+- the middle server's username
 - your username
-- the third server’s username
+- the third server's username